Pediatric Orthopedic Surgeons treating Foot Sprain

 Foot Sprain Diagnosis

 Diagnosing a foot sprain typically involves a physical examination and imaging tests.
 During a physical exam, the doctor will assess the individual’s range of motion, strength, and reflexes.
 The doctor may also manipulate the foot to determine if the ligaments are stretched or torn.
-The doctor may order imaging tests, such as an X-rays or an MRI to provide a detailed look at the foot and confirm the diagnosis of a foot sprain.
+The doctor may order imaging tests, such as X-rays or an MRI, to provide a detailed look at the foot and confirm the diagnosis of a foot sprain.

 Treatment